rancher/helm-project-operator/docs/helm-project-operator/developing.md

 ## This directory contains the image that is used to build rancher/helm-project-operator, which is hosted on hub.docker.com.
 package/
-  Dockerfile-project-operator
+  Dockerfile-helm-project-operator

 ## The main source directory for the code.
 See below for more details.
 pkg/

-## The Dockerfile-project-operator used to run CI and other scripts executed by make in a Docker container (powered by https://github.com/rancher/dapper)
+## The Dockerfile-helm-project-operator used to run CI and other scripts executed by make in a Docker container (powered by https://github.com/rancher/dapper)
-Dockerfile-project-operator.dapper
+Dockerfile-helm-project-operator.dapper

 ## The file that contains the underlying actions that 'go generate' needs to execute on a call to it.
 Includes the logic for generating
 ## controllers and updating the crds.yaml under the crds/ directory